 This is a good safeguard against one person dipping into the savings without discussing it with the other first.

 What if you’re on Universal Credit?

-When Universal Credit is rolled out, the way in which you receive benefits will change and you’ll have to decide whether having a joint account is best for your household.
+When Universal Credit is rolled out, how you receive benefits will change and you’ll have to decide whether having a joint account is best for your household.

 What if your partner is spending too much money?

-If your spouse or partner is spending more money than you can afford, it’s vital that you talk to each other.
+If your spouse or partner is spending more money than you can afford, it’s vital to talk to each other.
 Sticking your head in the sand won’t make the problem go away.

-If talking just ends in arguments (and relationship problems can often be one of the main causes of comfort spending), you’ll need outside help from an adviser, a debt counsellor or even relationship counsellor.
+If talking just ends in arguments (and relationship problems can often be one of the causes of overspending), you’ll need help from:

 Protecting yourself and your family